coast-framework/coast/docs/upgrading.md

                  :id [1 2 3]})
 ```

-Oh one last thing about insert/update/delete.
-They no longer return the value that was changed, they just return the number of records changed.
+Oh one last thing about `delete`.
+It no longer returns the value that was deleted, it just returns the number of rows deleted.

 ## Exception Handling